makalaia/airflow-recommender/README.md

 To make the data transfer simpler, all the data transfer is file-based, and is stored on the s3 folder, to simulate the AWS S3 service, which is basically a cloud file system.
-The same results could be obtained using the boto3 library in conjunction with the AWS S3 service, or any data source.
+The same results could be obtained using the boto3 library in conjunction with AWS S3, or any data source.

 ## Tasks structure
 To simulate the passage of time, the start of the DAG was set by default to 10 days ago of the running date of the DAG.